False Discovery Rate Control via Debiased Lasso: Acknowledgements

 \section{Acknowledgements}

-A.J. was partially supported by a Google Faculty Research Award.
-A.J. would also like to acknowledge the financial support of the Office of the Provost at the University of Southern California through the Zumberge Fund Individual Grant Program.
+A. Javanmard was partially supported by the NSF CAREER Award 1844481 and a Google Faculty Research Award.
+A. Javanmard would also like to acknowledge the financial support of the Office of the Provost at the University of Southern California through the Zumberge Fund Individual Grant Program.